PythonCharmers/python-future/docs/overview.rst

 Overview
 ========

 ``python-future`` is the missing compatibility layer between Python 3 and Python 2.
 It allows you to maintain a single, clean Python 3.x-compatible codebase with minimal cruft and run it easily on Python 2 mostly unchanged.

-It also provides a tools designed to help with module-by-module upgrades (e.g. of libraries) from Python 2 to a compatible 2/3 codebase without breaking the existing API.

-``python-future`` comes with ``futurize``, a customized 2to3-based script that helps you to transition to supporting both Python 2 and 3 in a single codebase, module by module, from either Python 2 or Python 3.
+It provides ``future`` and ``past`` packages with backports and forward ports of features from Python 3 and 2.
+It also comes with ``futurize``, a customized 2to3-based script that helps you to transition to supporting both Python 2 and 3 in a single codebase, module by module, from either Python 2 or Python 3.

 .. _features: